 Which metal primer to use?
-And on which surface?
-Questions we’re often asked here at Palatine Paints…always a prompt for a blog!
+Questions we’re often asked here at Palatine Paints…which is always a prompt for a blog!
 Before attempting to elaborate on metal primers, we need to briefly address another question: “What’s the difference between undercoat and primer?”

 Undercoats and primers serve different purposes as follows:

 - Undercoat serves as a base layer to prepare your surface ready for its finish coat

 - Helps you cover any inconsistencies in your surface

 - Gives you a neutral surface if you’re painting over a particularly strong colour

 - Note…an undercoat may follow application of a primer in some circumstances (which hopefully we clarify below)

 A primer usually acts as some kind of protective or preparatory coating.
 Different primers can have different purposes.
 This often depends on the surface to which it is being applied.
 In general a primer will do one or more of the following: